-That information was discussed with the Board Policy Committee in December 2010, February 2011 and April 2011, and with the Board in January and March 2011.
-The proposed Work Plan was presented to and endorsed by the Board Policy Committee in April.
+That information was presented to the Board Policy Committee in December 2010 and to the Board in January 2011.
+The preliminary work plan was presented to and endorsed by the Board policy Committee in February and presented to the Board in March.

-Table 1 displays the proposed results to be achieved during FY 2011-12.
+Table 1 displays the results to be achieved during FY 2011-12.

-The FY 2011-12 Operating Budget makes efficient use of existing staff resources and provides any additional resources needed to achieve these results.
+The FY 2011-12 Operating Budget makes efficient use of existing staff resources and provides any additional resources needed to achieve the results.